 Often, if you have a substance use or other addiction disorder, your family or friends might notice that you have a problem before you do.
 Some of the common signs include:

 Dr. Kaushansky specializes in therapy for addiction, and has assisted individuals with addictions related to alcohol, drugs, gambling, sex, food, and other substances and processes.
-Utilizing a combination of cognitive behavioral therapy (CBT) and psychodynamic theory, Dr. Kaushansky can help you to uncover the ways in which your thoughts, feelings, and behaviors—together with your personal history and social environment—inform and perhaps encourage your addiction.
+Utilizing a combination of psychodynamic theory and cognitive behavioral therapy (CBT), Dr. Kaushansky can help you to uncover the ways in which your thoughts, feelings, and behaviors—together with your personal history and social environment—inform and perhaps encourage your addiction.
 This heightened understanding can help you to either change or avoid the factors that are your most significant triggers for addictive behaviors.
 Behind addictive behaviors, patients often discover a variety of suppressed feelings—such as fear, denial, a need for control, or a desire to numb their pain.
 Recovery includes feeling and processing these distressing emotions, rather than continually trying to distract oneself from them.
 It’s also not uncommon to find that a patient is experiencing a co-occurring addiction and another mental health issue, such as depression or anxiety.
 Dr. Kaushansky can help you to understand and manage multiple, interrelated behavioral health disorders.
 In some cases, Dr. Kaushansky may determine that medication could be helpful for supporting your addiction treatment.
 In such instances, he can make an appropriate referral and collaboratively work in tandem with a psychiatrist who is able to prescribe and manage such medication.
 Additionally, the strong therapeutic relationship you build with Dr. Kaushansky can provide critical support as you strive for, achieve, and maintain sobriety, while preventing or coping with relapse.

 You don’t need to struggle with addiction forever, or alone.
 Dr. Kaushansky understands the stigma often experienced by people struggling with addiction, and offers a non-judgmental, safe space to freely explore the context for addiction and begin, or continue, on the path to recovery.